cutaway-security/chaps/README.md

 This script was developed using information from several sources \(noted in Useful Resources section\) to identify recommended security configurations to reduce the likelihood of a compromised system and to log user events conducted on the system.
 It pulls heavily from the [Securing Windows Workstations](https://adsecurity.org/?p=3299) baseline outlined by [Sean Metcalf](https://adsecurity.org/?author=2).

+## How To Use
+Steps to follow for scripts:

+* Locate a directory on the target system that is excluded by Windows Defender or other AV.
+If the user can exclude directories or disable AV, do it and note AV bypass.
+* Copy or extract PS-Scripts to that directory.
+* Run PowerShell as current user (different users will produce different results according to their privileges).
+  *	PS> cd chaps
+  *	PS> Set-ExecutionPolicy -scope currentuser bypass
+  *	PS> Start-Transcript -Path ".\$Env:ComputerName-chaps-trans.txt" -NoClobber
+  *	PS> .\chaps.ps1 > .\$Env:ComputerName-chaps.txt
+  *	PS> Stop-Transcript
+  *	PS> cd PowerSploit
+  *	PS> Start-Transcript -Path "..\$Env:ComputerName-chaps-powersploit-trans.txt" -NoClobber
+  *	PS> ..\chaps-powersploit.ps1
+  *	PS> Stop-Transcript
+* Copy out the "<computername>-chaps.txt", "<computername>-sysinfo.txt", "<computername>-chaps-trans.txt", "<computername>-powersploit.txt", and "<computername>-chaps-powersploit-trans.txt" files and provide back.

 ## System Configuration Checks
 ### System Information
 * Administrator rights